C-memory-object-model-study-group/c-mom-sg/notes/cmom-0007-2021-04-08-clarifying-uninitialised-reads-v6.md

 C and C++ should ideally be closely aligned for all this, but here we focus just on the C case.
 We also don't discuss the ongoing LLVM work on freeze and poison.

 - there are some cases where it has to be deemed an error to read a specific object representation, e.g. to let some implementations trap - these cases are now rare, but they include signalling NaNs and perhaps other exotic number formats.
+JM: in C++ the hook for UB is the lvalue-to-rvalue conversion.

 - there are some cases where it has to be deemed an error to operate on the result of a read of a specific object representation - primarily _Bool and floating-point cases - but where we have a free choice whether to deem it an error to read or write them